Quills (film): Plot

-The hasty marriage incites much gossip at the asylum, prompting the Marquis to write a farce to be performed at a public exhibition, which Royer-Collard and Simone attend.
-The audacious play, a parody of the good doctor's own misogynist domination of his virginal bride, is titled "The Crimes of Love".
-The performance is interrupted when the inmate Bouchon molests Madeleine off-stage, prompting her to hit him in the face with an iron.
-The Abbé is seen publicly comforting Madeleine.
-Royer-Collard shuts down the public theater and demands that the Abbé do more to control the Marquis, or he will inform the ministry that the inmates are running the asylum.
-Infuriated, the Abbé confiscates the Marquis' quills and ink.
-The Marquis's wife visits him and he takes out his frustration at not being able to write on her; she retaliates by asking a surprised Royer-Collard that the Marquis be entombed forever.

-They discuss that the ill-gotten gains from the Marquis's books could be used to effect his salvation, in other words, provide forms of restraint.
-The lack of writing implements results in more subversive behaviour from the Marquis, including a story written in wine on bedsheets and in blood on clothing.
-This results in further deprivation, eventually leaving the Marquis naked in an empty cell.
-Charlotte, one of the maids, reveals that Madeleine has been helping the Marquis.
-Madeleine is whipped on the order of Royer-Collard until the Abbé stops him by offering himself instead.
-The Abbé decides that Madeleine must be sent away.
-That night she visits his chamber to beg him to reconsider sending her away and confesses her love for him in the process, prompting him to kiss her passionately.
-They abruptly break away at the realization of what they are doing.
-Madeleine runs off and Charlotte catches the Abbé calling after her.
+The hasty marriage incites much gossip at the asylum, prompting the Marquis to write a farce to be performed at a public exhibition.
+The audacious play, titled "The Crimes of Love", is interrupted when the inmate Bouchon molests Madeleine off-stage, prompting her to hit him in the face with an iron.
+Royer-Collard shuts down the public theater and demands that the Abbé do more to control the Marquis.
+Infuriated, the Abbé confiscates the Marquis' quills and ink, prompting more subversive behavior, including a story written in wine on bedsheets and in blood on clothing.
+The Marquis is eventually left naked in an empty cell.
+A maid reveals that Madeleine has been helping the Marquis.
+Madeleine is whipped on the order of Royer-Collard until the Abbé stops him by offering himself instead and declaring that she will be sent away.
+That night, she visits the Abbé's chamber to beg him to reconsider sending her away and confesses her love for him in the process, prompting him to kiss her.
+However, he abruptly breaks away.